freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/17-college-algebra-with-python/learn-fractions-and-decimals/fractions-and-decimals-extra.md

 ## --text--

-Qual das linguagens a seguir você não pode usar no Google Colaboratory?
+Which of the following languages can you use in a Google Colaboratory text field?

 ## --answers--